ducflair/bigcolor/README.md

 - Create gradients with multiple color stops
 - Sample colors at any point along the gradient
-- Parse CSS gradient strings
+- Parse CSS gradient strings (Work in Progress)
 - Create complementary gradients
 - Integrate with color manipulation features